trypa11/CodeChain/README.md

 CodeChain
 Git-like application on a Blockchain
+App.js->web application that interacts with smart contract CodeChain.sol->Smart contract

 Before you start:
-It's requirement to have to Node.js and IPFS kubo on your computer
+It's requirement to have Node.js and IPFS kubo on your computer

 IPFS set up:
 ipfs init